-3 Day Yosemite Itinerary • Top Things to Do in Spring/Summer
+3 Day Yosemite Itinerary • Top Things to Do in Spring/Summer/Fall

 Shot from Tunnel View during sunrise with smoke from a controlled burn in Yosemite

-Like I said, the park is huge.
+Like I said, the park is huge and there’s so much you could add to your 3 day Yosemite National Park itinerary.
 I’m organizing the itinerary by area of the park and then what I recommend you do there.
 There are tons of things to see and do, but these are my favorites.

 Map of Your 3 Day Yosemite Itinerary